 - 1. When Enable Input is OFF, the IMC instruction box is reset.
 The value in the V-Memory address assigned as CUR PTR is set to 1.
-The Output is turned OFF.. - When Enable Input is ON but Compare Input is OFF, the IMC instruction does not execute.
+The Output is turned OFF.. - 2.
+When Enable Input is ON but Compare Input is OFF, the IMC instruction does not execute.
 The CUR PTR value can be set to proper Step Number by other logic in RLL program or HMI.
 The Output is turned OFF. - 3.
 The IMC instruction executes each scan the Enable Input is ON and Compare Input is ON.
-The state (ON/OFF) of the Discrete Points specified in the instruction box is compared to the Bit Pattern Mask of the Step Number contained in Cur Ptr.
+The state (ON/OFF) of the Discrete Points specified in the instruction box is compared to the Bit Pattern Mask of the Step Number contained in CUR PTR.
 If a match is found, the Output turns ON.
 If no match is detected, the Output turns OFF.

-Input States Function Output Enable Compare 1 diletion Output OFF Don't Care IMC reset Cur Ptr value set to 1 OFF ON OFF IMC enabled but does not execute.
-Cur Ptr value can be modified OFF ON ON IMC executes as follows: State of Discrete Pts compared to Bit Pattern Mask for Step Number loaded into CUR PTR.
-IF (Bit Patterns match) IF (Bit Patterns do not match) ON OFF
+Input States Function Output Enable Compare Function Output OFF Don't Care IMC reset Cur Ptr value set to 1 OFF ON OFF IMC enabled but does not execute.
+Cur Ptr value can be modified OFF ON ON IF(Bit Patterns match) IF(Bit Patterns do not match) ON OFF